 What is Affiliate Marketing?
-Prominent affiliate marketing trends in 2021
+Affiliate Marketing Trends in 2021

 About two decades ago, businesses spent a huge amount of money on TV, radio, and print ads intending to grow their businesses.
 However, depending on solely paid advertising is not a smart strategy.
 Currently, all companies are trying to find new ways to increase their customer base, then ensure their growth.